 This is perhaps the most asked question by someone who has not lived with an AGA.
 Really it is a matter of personal choice.
 (The purchase of an AGA Module, a conventional cooker in the AGA style, means that you can cook if your AGA is off for servicing or if you choose to turn off your AGA in the summer).

 However most AGA owners do not find Australian summers a problem, indeed the AGA is real advantage for those chilly summer evenings and mornings.
 In the daytime with normal comings and goings there is no build up of heat, as the kitchen is not closed up as it is in the winter.
 Since the AGA is very well insulated only around 3,000Btu`s per hour are given off, this is equivalent to the heat generated by 10 x 100 watt light bulbs or 12 people!

 Also most of the cooking on an AGA takes place in the ovens so heat from the hotplate is minimal.
 Some AGA owners choose to turn their AGA down, this does not change the taste or quality of the food but it will increase the cooking time slightly.

 If the AGA is on all the time, isn`t it expensive to run?

 The AGA was designed by a Gustav Dalen, whose sole aim in inventing this stove was to conserve energy and fuel and to maximise efficiency.
-When the AGA is assembled it has 16 cubic feet of vermiculite, a natural insulation material, poured into its interior.
-(Electric economy 7 AGA owners are a little different; their model has ceramic insulation)

 The AGA is also manufactured from cast iron, renown for its heat retention.
 The heat source to an AGA is comparatively small, for instance the gas AGA runs from a burner about the same rating as one conventional gas hotplate burner.
 The AGA is automatically controlled by a thermostat.